open-network-infrastructure/articles-of-association/README.md

 ### Article 10 Expiration of the membership
 The membership expires through:

-*Leaving of the association*
+*Leaving the association*

-The association can be left at any time by a written declaration, either via email or via postal mail addressed to a member of the executive committee.
-The member has left the association, when his declaration has reached the association, or can be assumed to have reached the association according to the ordinary run of events.
+The association can be left at any time by written declaration, either via email or via postal mail addressed to a member of the executive committee.
+The member has left the association when his declaration has reached the association, or can be assumed to have reached the association according to the ordinary run of events.

 *Exclusion due to important reasons*